Blairgowrie

 Residential development activity is lower than average in Blairgowrie according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Blairgowrie recorded approximately 24 residential properties granted approval per year over the past five financial years, totalling an estimated 120 homes.
-No approvals have been recorded so far in FY-26.
-Over these five years (FY-21 to FY-25), an average of 1.9 people moved to the area for each dwelling built.
-However, this figure has increased to 10.8 people per dwelling over the past two financial years, suggesting growing popularity and potential supply constraints.
-New properties are constructed at an average expected cost value of $1,271,000, indicating a focus on the premium market with high-end developments.
+AreaSearch analysis of ABS building approval numbers shows Blairgowrie recorded approximately 24 residential properties granted approval per year over the past five financial years, totalling an estimated 120 homes.
+As of FY-26, one approval has been recorded.
+On average, 1.8 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+However, this figure increased to 10 people per dwelling over the past two financial years, reflecting Blairgowrie's growing popularity and potential supply constraints.
+New properties are constructed at an average expected cost of $1,271,000, targeting the premium market with high-end developments.

 Frequently Asked Questions - Development